Gugark pogrom

 The Gugark pogrom was a pogrom directed against the Azerbaijani minority of the Gugark District (now a part of the Lori Province) in the Armenian SSR, then part of the Soviet Union.

 The pogrom of Azerbaijanis in Gugark in March 1988 followed the earlier pogrom of Armenians in Sumgait in the end of February 1988.
 The persecution of the Azerbaijanis continued until virtually all of them fled the region.
 The pogrom was one of the acts of ethnic violence in the context of the Nagorno-Karabakh conflict, which would later erupt into a war.

 Azerbaijani sources label the pogrom as a "massacre" (Quqark qırğını/qətliamı).

 Background

 Gugark District, called Boyuk Garakilsa (Böyük Qarakilsə) by its Azerbaijani inhabitants, was one of the districts of the Armenian SSR, then part of the Soviet Union.
 There were ethnic Azerbaijanis living compactly in this area.
 Following the dissolution of Soviet Union, the district became part of the independent Republic of Armenia, replaced with the Lori Province.

-Following Kirovabad pogrom, the Armenian refugees from Ganja poured into Gugark district via Georgia.
+Following the Kirovabad pogrom, the Armenian refugees from Ganja poured into Gugark district via Georgia.
 The tensions between the ethnic Armenians and Azerbaijanis in Armenia were high, as both were afraid of an attack from the other side.